 Low temperature and humidity in the enclosure, stress, and a lack of nutrition cause egg binding.

-Complications occurring when a leo is eggbound include inflammation of the reproductive tract, peritonitis, and even death of the lizard.
+Complications occurring when a leopard gecko is eggbound include inflammation of the reproductive tract, peritonitis, and even death of the lizard.

 Your leopard gecko will show signs of depression, lethargy, complete lack of appetite, and she may start digging a lot and will appear to be straining to lay the egg.

-Not only will the veterinarian be able to diagnose your leopard gecko properly, but they will also be able to give her the right treatment before her condition becomes deadly.
+Not only will the veterinarian be able to diagnose your leopard gecko properly, but they will also be able to give her the proper treatment before her condition becomes deadly.